NimishMishra/llvm-patches/README.md

 ```

 basically define OMP classes for both clang and flang, and a bunch of pragmas or directives to be used in both places as well as the allowed clauses in the clause list.

+- To know how exactly the clauses must be handled, refer to `llvm-project/llvm/include/llvm/Frontend/OpenMP/OMP.td`, pick one clause like `OMPC_Reduction`, and check its `clangClass` and `flangClass` entry.
+This `flangClass`'s details will be found in `llvm-project/flang/include/flang/Parser/parse-tree.h`.

 ## Patch discussion (verbatim)